nathamanath/mollypictures/README.md

 * Image manipulation is done with imagemagick,
 * Web server is cowboy,
-* Caching is handled by nginx.
+* Caching is handled by nginx,
+* Lets encrypt is used for ssl certificates.

 You can see it running here: http://molly.nathansplace.co.uk